-Bond highlights two other important aspect of the transition – the decline in the influence of fossil fuel exporters over time, and the rise and influence of the countries which dominate new energy technologies.
+Bond highlights two other important aspects of the transition – the decline in the influence of fossil fuel exporters over time, and the rise and influence of the countries which dominate new energy technologies.

 “The most interesting aspect of this shift to a new energy source is that it’s led of course by China.
-It’s very notable that whilst the US has been going backwards under its current president, China has been moving forwards and has been implementing both leading technologies but also they have a number of very clever policies.”
+It’s very notable that whilst the US has been going backwards under its current president, China has been moving forward and has been implementing both leading technologies but also they have a number of very clever policies.”

 Bond highlights the switch from sea power to land power and the importance the latter will play in relation to the transmission of energy between countries:

-“That again is where it’s been quite impressive to see how China is utilizing a series of infrastructure, transport and energy initiatives which going into a series of countries in order to expand their infrastructure links and thus increase its land power to its neighbors”.
+“That again is where it’s been quite impressive to see how China is utilizing a series of infrastructure, transport and energy initiatives which going into a series of countries in order to expand their infrastructure links and thus increase its land power to its neighbours”.
 This is what is meant by the term ‘Belt and Road’.

 How does Russia fit into this story?

-“On the one hand there’s a obvious threat for Russia which is the world’s largest exporter of fossil fuels.
-But at the same time there’s some tremendous opportunities”, argues Bond, who adds, “So on the one hand Russia can avoid the kind of ideological error which is being made by the United States right now.
+“On the one hand there’s an obvious threat for Russia which is the world’s largest exporter of fossil fuels.
+But at the same time there’s some tremendous opportunities”, argues Bond, who adds, “So, on the one hand Russia can avoid the kind of ideological error which is being made by the United States right now.
 Or the kind of errors being made by the UK government investing in a dying technology like Hinkley Point and nuclear.

 On the contrary: